Tis Hazari: Tis Hazari Court

 The Tis Hazari Courts Complex was inaugurated in 1958 by Chief Justice A.N.
 Bhandari, the then Chief Justice of Punjab, since Delhi was under the jurisdiction of High Court of Punjab at the time.
 Tis Hazari was the principal court complex in Delhi, since Delhi consisted of only one district.
 However, courts were shifted out to other complexes with time.
 Presently, the court houses courts having their jurisdiction over Central Delhi, West Delhi.

+History of West District Court

+The West District Court of Delhi was established following directives from the Hon’ble Supreme Court of India.
+This division was formalized through the Government of the National Capital Territory (NCT) of Delhi’s Notification No.F.6/10/2000-Judl/694-704 dated 28 June 2000, and further reinforced by Notification No.F.6/15/08-Suptlaw/1980-1982 dated 21 October 2008.
+As a result, the West District Court began its operations on 1 November 2008, located within the Tis Hazari Courts Complex in Delhi.

+Initially, the West District Court handled both civil and criminal cases that were previously managed at the Tis Hazari Court Complex, Delhi-110 054.
+The Tis Hazari Courts Complex remains the operational hub for the West District, and its administration falls under the jurisdiction of the Principal District & Sessions Judge, HQ, Tis Hazari Courts, Delhi.

 2019 Clash of Lawyers & Police

 On 2 November 2019, an altercation broke out between lawyers and police officers allegedly over parking.
 The lawyers alleged that the police misbehaved with them, while the police claimed that the lawyers turned violent without provocation.
 The incident spiralled into a police officer opening fire at lawyers, injuring two lawyers.
 The police claim that this was done to prevent lawyers from breaking into the lockup.
 Following this, spontaneous violence broke out throughout the Tis Hazari complex and several vehicles, including police vehicles, were set ablaze.
 A lady Deputy Commissioner of Police who happened to be present in the complex claimed to have her pistol snatched by lawyers.

 The High Court of Delhi took cognizance of the violence, and conducted a special hearing on Sunday.
 The High Court ordered suspension of the police officers involved, and transfer of a Special Commissioner of Police and an Additional Deputy Commissioner of Police.
 The High Court also ordered a judicial probe headed by Justice (Retired) S.P.
 Garg.

 The lawyers in all district courts of Delhi immediately went on strike and abstained from work.
 In the following days, incidents of lawyers harassing and manhandling police officers were reported.
 The strike was called off two weeks later.